 - In Home Alone 3, Alex uses a dumbwaiter to evade the terrorists who were looking for him.
-One of them realizes this was how he got outside the house from the attic and tries it herself, but falls down the shaft because the dumbwaiter had not reached the attic yet.
-Alex planned for her to do that.
+One of them realizes this was how he got outside the house from the attic after she and two of her cohorts realize too late the trampoline was a trap and tries it herself, but the moment the dumbwaiter reaches the attic, she falls down the shaft, because Alex removed the bottom.

 - Jurassic World: Fallen Kingdom: Maisie Lockwood uses a dumbwaiter to maneuver around her family mansion and hide from the antagonist Eli Mills and later the hybrid dinosaur the Indoraptor.

 - Ready or Not: The initial place Grace finds to hide is the dumbwaiter on the second floor, but she doesn't take a ride in it, just sits inside until she gets bored and climbs out again.
 Later she returns to the dumbwaiter, possibly to try to use it to escape the house, only to find one of the maids hiding in it.
 In the scuffle after the maid calls for help, the lift's button is pressed and she is crushed to death between the closing doors.

 - Shoot 'em Up: Donna makes a quick escape in a dumbwaiter during the penthouse shootout scene.